tagdots-dev/public201/README.md

 * GitHub
   □ create an account.
   □ create a fine-grained personal access token.
-  □ ^^ token with write permissions to contents and pull requests
+  □ ^^ token has write permissions to contents and pull requests

 * Python (3.12+)
-  □ create a virtualenv to install update-pre-commit.
+  □ create a virtualenv for your git project to install update-pre-commit.
 ```

 <br>